component/s3/Readme.md

 ### Upload(options)

-  By default an upload performs a __GET__ request to the "/sign" end-point, which responds with a url signed by your aws secret.

   - `name` remote filename or `file.name`
   - `type` content-type or `file.type`
-  - `route` signature GET route [/sign]

 Events:

-  - `error` an error occurred
   - `abort` upload was aborted
   - `progress` upload in progress (`e.percent` etc)
   - `end` upload is complete